| Are you looking

 Avoid:

-want to copy and paste the text and search engines can't read it)
+may want to copy and paste the text and search engines can't

 • Stay organized around the topic - It's always beneficial

-one content topic begins and another ends.
-Breaking your content
+of where one content topic begins and another ends.
+Breaking

-up into logical chunks or divisions helps users find the content
+your content up into logical chunks or divisions helps users

 Avoid:

-might search for to find a piece of your content.
-Users who know
+a user might search for to find a piece of your content.
+Users

-a lot about the topic might use different keywords in their search
+who know a lot about the topic might use different keywords

-Google AdWords provides a handy Keyword Tool that helps you discover
+a handy Keyword Tool that helps you discover new keyword variations

-new keyword variations and see the approximate search volume for
+and see the approximate search volume for each keyword.
+Also,

-each keyword.
-Also, Google Webmaster Tools provides you with the
+Google Webmaster Tools provides you with the top search queries

-top search queries your site appears for and the ones that led the
+your site appears for and the ones that led the most users

-keep your existing visitor base coming back, but also bring in new
+only keep your existing visitor base coming back, but also

 Avoid: